Here is the link

 Treatment of Triple-Negative Breast Cancer

 The treatment options for TNBC are limited when compared to other subtypes of breast cancers.
 Hormone therapy is not used as a treatment option as triple-negative breast cancer remains unaffected by hormones.
-However, the following options are used for breast cancer treatment in India:

 In case of surgery, doctors will remove the breasts, either partially or entirely.
 It is done to remove as much cancer cells as feasible.